-People with epilepsy
+People with Epilepsy

 Thank you for supporting SUDEP Action Day!

+Below are some ideas of how you can get involved.
 You may also find extra ideas on your local epilepsy organisation’s website.
 You can find a list of those supporting the day here.

 Don’t forget to join us over on our Facebook event page to show you’re supporting the day!

 This year's theme (2020) - #SpeakUp2SaveLives

 As leaders in SUDEP and epilepsy deaths for over 25 years, SUDEP Action know the topic of SUDEP raises questions and can be worrying for many to think about.
 But SUDEP Action Day is here to help people take positive steps towards reducing epilepsy risks.

 The pandemic has highlighted huge inequalities and we know that SUDEP, epilepsy risks and epilepsy deaths are one of the neglected areas, made worse by COVID-19.
 Thousands of people with epilepsy, their carers and health workers, have reported through SUDEP Action’s international research project that: